 According to relationship expert Rachel Sussman, author of The Breakup Bible, technology is actually helping to make ghosting more common.
 You might think that having access to easily a dozen ways to contact someone would make ghosting harder to do, but it really isn’t.
 As Sussman explains, the fact that so many people meet people online, as opposed to through friends or family like the old days, when someone wants to split without saying a word they can, because there’s no one to hold them accountable for it.
 Without someone in common to point out just how cowardly it is to ghost, the ghoster (yes, we’re making that word now) can just disappear, leaving the person they ghosted wondering what the eff the did.
-Honestly, unless someone killed your cat or lit your house on fire, no one deserves to be ghosted.
+Honestly, unless someone burned your house down, no one deserves to be ghosted.
 But having been ghosted, I might be a bit biased.

 1. Make Sure You’ve Legitimately Been Ghosted

 Although some ghosting cases are clear as day, as in your “What do you want to do tonight?” text goes unanswered for weeks, others can be a little cloudy.
 Like maybe it goes from texting a few times a day to every other day, or long messages go to short one-word answers ― neither of which are fun and can lead you to freak out.
-But if you're dealing with that particular scenario, don't immediately assume you're being ghosted; it could just be that they person you're seeing is having a family emergency and they don't want to get into it at the moment.
+But if you find yourself in that particular scenario, don't immediately assume you're being ghosted; it could just be that they person you're seeing is having a family issue and they don't want to get into it at the moment.
 Basically, before you call it ghosting, you want to make sure that that’s what it is and not something that else.
 No one wants to be accused of ghosting, when they're not a ghoster.